luigifreda/pyslam/README.md

 $ python3 -c "import cv2; detector = cv2.xfeatures2d.SURF_create()"  # check if you have non-free OpenCV module support (no errors imply success)
 ```

+---

-### Troubleshooting and performance issues
+## Troubleshooting and performance issues

 If you run into issues or errors during the installation process or at run-time, please, check the [docs/TROUBLESHOOTING.md](./docs/TROUBLESHOOTING.md) file.
+Before submitting a new git issue please read [here](docs/TROUBLESHOOTING.md#submitting-a-git-issue).

 ---
 ## Usage